sandervanvugt/van-vugt-kubernetes/RHCSA-scenario-managing-users-and-groups/step4.md

-Now that you have created the new partition, it's time to put a filesystem on top of it.
-Use the `mkfs.xfs /dev/loop0p1`{{execute}} to create the XFS filesystem on top of the partition.
+You are now done and the new user is created.
+Let's verify that this happened the way you wanted to.
+First, use the following command to see the new user, as well as the group membership: `id anna`{{execute}}

-Now use `mount /dev/loop0p1 /mnt`{{execute}} to mount the file system as a temporary mount on the /mnt directory.
+Now let's check that the password is indeed valid for only 90 days: `chage -l anna`{{execute}}

-To verify that the filesystem was mounted successfully, use `lsblk`{{execute}} where you will see that the filesystem is now mounted.
-Alternatively, you can also use `mount`{{execute}} but as this command will show a lot of internal system mounts as well, it's not as convenient.
+And finally, let's verify the new file was created in the user home directory: `ls -al /home/anna`{{execute}}

-With this you have reached the end of this scenario!
+And with this you are done with this scenario!